Azad77/backup_hashnode/ckqh4t5bi0alz7ks1ecaw4n2f.md

 ### Categorical data (catplot)

-If the variables are “categorical” (divided into discrete groups) it may be advantageous to use catplot.
-We can change the plot type by change: "kind" to violin, swarm, boxen, strip, box, point, bar or count.
+If the variables are "categorical" (divided into discrete groups), it may be advantageous to use catplot.
+We can change the plot type by changing the "kind" parameter to violin, swarm, boxen, strip, box, point, bar, or count.

 #### Violin Catplot

-Load titanic.csv file from load\_dataset function in Seaborn library.
+Load the titanic.csv file using the load\_dataset function from the Seaborn library.

 ```python
 titanic = sns.load_dataset("titanic") # load titanic csv file from seaborn lab